 It's not About You

-One-on-one meetings with each employee is their time.
+One-on-one meeting with each employee is their time.
 It’s dedicated time for face to face communication with you to seek advice, get clarity on deliverables, receive coaching, and share career aspirations.
 The goal of these meetings is to empower your employees.
 The onus is on them to set the agenda and seek out what they need.
 By doing this, the focus shifts to them to drive the meeting and meet their needs.

 Why Listening is important